-A small stall in the well-known Golden Shopping Mall out in the heart of Flushing.
-This place has a crazy number of filling options, but if you only want one, go with the famous lamb and green squash variety.
+A small stall in the well-known Golden Shopping Mall in the heart of Flushing, this place has a crazy number of filling options, but if you only want one, go with the famous lamb and green squash variety.
 Boiled and juicy, they come $5 for 12, because, you know, $5 should get you more food than you can handle.
 One of Flushing's crown jewels, these are an absolute must for any dumpling enthusiast.

-You are getting wontons out here, not dumplings, but they are the same thing for our purposes.
+You are getting wontons here, which is good, because these are the best ones you'll find around town.
 Go with the wontons in chili oil.
-They aren't so hot that anybody needs worry, and for those of you who want extra kick, just be upfront and ask the nice lady behind the counter to hit the heat heavy.
+They aren't so hot that anybody needs worry, and for those of you who want extra kick, just be upfront and ask the woman behind the counter to hit the heat heavy.
 She may or may not oblige, but at least you tried.

 This place is a full-fledged restaurant, so feel free to order more than just the soup dumplings that they're known for (scallion pancake with beef, if you're undecided).
 Everything here is GOOD.
 Don't be surprised by a modest line if you show up on the weekend.

 Boiled, not fried, is the way to go out here.
 We like the ones stuffed with pork and leek, for a change of pace.
-Can only have so much chive, ammiright?
+One can only have so much chive, right?

 This place is just outside the main part of Main Street in Flushing in a newer mall.
-It's easily the most fancy and clean of the Flushing bunch, and you can get creative with our options.
+It's easily the fanciest of the Flushing bunch, and you can get creative with your options.
 Pork and chive, lamb and green squash are just the tip, with shrimp and cucumber, pork with corn, and even dessert dumplings like sweet pear.
 Expect lines.
 Do it anyway.